polyipseity/information/special/language acquisition/International Phonetic Alphabet.md

 	- [manner of articulation](manner%20of%20articulation.md):::configuration and interaction of the [speech organs](speech%20organ.md)
 		- [affricate](affricate%20consonant.md):::consonant beginning as a [plosive](plosive%20consonant.md) and releasing as a [fricative](fricative%20consonant.md)
 		- [approximant](approximant%20consonant.md):::consonant with slight stricture of the [articulators](speech%20organ.md) not narrow and precise enough to create [turbulenece](turbulence.md)
-			- [lateral approximant](lateral%20consonant.md):::approximant with airflows directed towards one or both sides of the [tongue](tongue.md)
+			- [lateral approximant](lateral%20consonant.md):::approximant with airflow directed towards one or both sides of the [tongue](tongue.md)
 			- [semivowel/glide/semiconsonant](semivowel.md):::approximant similar to a [vowel](vowel.md) functioning as the [syllable](syllable.md) boundary
 		- [flap/tap](tap%20and%20flap%20consonants.md):::consonant produced by a single [muscle contraction](muscle%20contraction.md) to make a single contact
 		- [fricative/spirant](fricative%20consonant.md):::consonant with continuous [turbulent](turbulence.md) and noisy airflow at articulation